adamggrim/Moonbeam/README.md

 ## Variations

 `Moonbeam` offers two slider thumb styles—capsule and circle.

-Capsule

-Circle
+For capsules, you can customize by width and height, and for circles, you can customize by width.

 ## Example